mahmoud-elmakki/mahmoud-elmakki/README.md

 (no specific)

 frontend:
-- HTML / CSS
-- JavaScript
 - React.js
 - Vue.js
-- TailwindCSS
 - Figma
 - Adobe XD

 Mobile Applications:
-- Kotlin
 - React Naive
 - .Net

-I'm continually learning new skills and techniques, this list may be changed by literally by ant day!
+I'm continually learning new skills and techniques, this list may be changed, literally, any day!

 ## Me as a Freelance Graphic Designer